oracle-devrel/leagueoflegends-optimizer/labs/lab1.md

 ![menu](../images/lab1-menu.PNG)

 At the panel, we're going to modify a couple of network settings to allow us to connect using TLS instead of m-TLS (mutual TLS).
 Long story short, using TLS instead of mTLS will make the task of connecting to the database easier (and additionally, it makes it possible to connect and use the __python-oracledb__ thin client if we want to, instead of only using the Thick client).
 Note that activating TLS as the authentication mechanism doesn't restrict us from connecting using mTLS still, it just expands our possibilities of connecting
-    Note: mTLS will use port 1522 by default and TLS will use port 1521.
-If you're in a machine with firewall activated, make sure that ingress/egress packets are possible for those ports.
+    **Note**: mTLS will use port 1522 by default and TLS will use port 1521.
+If you're in a machine with firewall activated, make sure that in/egress firewall rules are suited for those ports.

 So, we will need to modify the Access Control List (ACL) to allow our own IP address to connect to the database (or whichever IP you want).
 In my case, I've added the most unrestrictive CIDR block, so that anyone can make a request with the proper username/password/connection string, by adding the CIDR block 0.0.0.0/0 (all IPs):